Women's Front

-The Women's Front (Kvinnefronten) is a Norwegian radical feminist and gender-critical organization founded in 1972, and the country's oldest and largest radical feminist group.
-It was historically associated with the now defunct Workers' Communist Party, although its ties to the party became less pronounced during the 1980s.
-It has long faced criticism for its views on transgender people.
+In the 1970s, the Women’s Front was hostile toward lesbians, as a result of AKP's view that homosexuality was decadent and bourgeois.
+Since at least 2015 it has faced criticism for its views on transgender people.
 However, its public views on transgender people have been somewhat ambivalent, and it has for example called anti-trans group Women's Declaration International (WDI) "transphobes, racists and sexists" and said that "we strongly condemn them".
-Former Kvinnefronten board member Anne Kalvig has publicly criticized the organization for its reluctance to campaign openly against transgender rights; dissatisfaction among some members who shared her views led to the establishment of a splinter group, Kvinneaktivistene, which campaigns against "gender ideology."
-However, Kvinnefronten has since more openly embraced gender-critical and anti-gender views, notably through its support for Reem Alsalem, who is considered a key anti-gender and anti-trans voice, and after Alsalem called on states to "ensure that the terms 'women' and 'girls' are only used to describe biological females".
-In late 2025 Alsalem visited both Kvinnefronten and WDI Norway to promote her views on transgender people.
+Former Kvinnefronten board member Anne Kalvig has publicly criticized the organization for its reluctance to campaign openly against transgender rights; dissatisfaction among some members who shared her views led to the establishment of an anti-trans splinter group, Kvinneaktivistene, which campaigns against what it calls "gender ideology."
+However, Kvinnefronten has since more openly embraced gender-critical and anti-gender views, notably through its support for Reem Alsalem, a supporter of Donald Trump's persecution of transgender people who is considered a key anti-gender and anti-trans voice, and after Alsalem called on states to "ensure that the terms 'women' and 'girls' are only used to describe biological females".
+In 2025 Kvinnefronten signed a letter of support for Alsalem with other gender-critical and anti-trans groups including WDI.
+Later that year both Kvinnefronten and WDI Norway invited Alsalem to Oslo to promote her views on transgender people, which was described as a local expression of the anti-gender movement in Oslo.
+In its current program the Women's Front opposes what it calls the "queer patriarchy", a term described by the gender-critical publication Gender Dissent as having been coined by WDI's Christina Ellingsen.